Nitesh232/MarkYouTask/README.md

 The Task Tracker is a useful tool for individuals to manage their daily tasks and ensure timely completion of tasks.
 It provides an easy-to-use interface, task management, and more.
 The Task Tracker is a great addition to the productivity tools for businesses, teams, and individuals.

+**Note:-** **This project is completed with all topics/features mentioned above.
+In future, I have to work on many other features to implement like notifications(via mail/message queue), multi-level authorization, etc. so, to implement those features, learning new topics and framworks(Spring).**